Keith Laumer: Writing career

 In 1971, Laumer suffered a stroke while working on the novel The Ultimax Man.
 As a result, he was unable to write for a few years.
 As he explained in an interview with Charles Platt published in Dream Makers Volume II (1983), he refused to accept the doctors' diagnosis.
 He came up with an alternative explanation and developed an alternative (and very painful) treatment program.
 Although he was unable to write in the early 1970s, he had a number of books published that had been unpublished at the time of the stroke.

 In the mid-1970s, Laumer partially recovered from the stroke and resumed writing.
 However, the quality of his work suffered, and his career declined.
 In later years, Laumer also re-used scenarios and characters from earlier works to create new books, which one critic felt limited their appeal:

+Alas, Retief to the Rescue doesn't seem so much like a new Retief novel, but a kind of Cuisinart mélange of past books.

 His Bolo creations were popular enough that other authors have written standalone science fiction about them.

 An anthology "Created by Keith Laumer", Dangerous Vegetables, appeared in 1998.
 Actually edited by Martin H. Greenberg and Charles G. Waugh, the book's introduction (by Ben Bova) said the book was Laumer's idea, but that he had died without completing it.